2S35 Koalitsiya-SV: Armament

 Initial reports describe the main armament as a 2A88 152 mm gun with a range of up to 70 to 80 kilometers using precision-guided rounds and up to 40 km with standard rounds that are currently used on Msta-S. The claimed average rate of fire is around 16 rounds per minute (15+) 2S35's rate of fire was improved due to the new pneumatic loader.
 Estimated ammunition load is around 60-70 rounds and using a special loader vehicle the recharge time for full ammunition load is 15 minutes.
 The 2S35 will feature a modular ammunition charge system, which allows changing the amount of propellant used in firing of each individual shell.
-As of 2016 a new precisoin guided munition was being developed, ensuring accuracy at long distances with deployable rudders and GLONASS navigation.
+As of 2016 a new precision guided munition was being developed, ensuring accuracy at long distances with deployable rudders and GLONASS navigation.

 The secondary armament equipped on 2S35 is a 12.7×108mm ZiD Kord remote weapon station.